 Eventually after many hold-ups and several arguments we made it to the col where we had roped up previously on our ascent.
 Happy to have made it at last past the trickiest section of the descent the group now split into different factions depending on fitness, energy levels and willingness to push on.

 The snow was melting as the sun’s heat penetrated the glacial cirque and all that had seemed other worldly on the ascent were now just rocks and mud.
 The glacier that had felt so formidable in the eery hours of darkness now looked somewhat tame and uninspiring.
-Still acutely aware however that more accidents and injuries happen on the descent I had to keep ever focused although by now terribly tired and fatigued.
+Still acutely aware however that many more accidents and injuries happen on the descent than the ascent I had to keep ever focused although terribly tired and fatigued.

 After many hours of slogging over moraine and scree our ragtag group all made it back down to base camp.

-We were not greeted by any banging of pots or rousing applause as I had two years earlier after summiting Kilimanjaro but just a muted inquisitiveness from those waiting to summit the next day eager to garner what information they could from us.
+We were not greeted by any banging of pots or rousing applause as I had two years earlier after summiting Kilimanjaro instead just a muted inquisitiveness from those waiting to summit the next day, eager to garner what information they could from any returnees.

 I hit the sleeping mat in my tent and passed out into a deep slumber not rousing until around 4pm that afternoon.
 The journey was nearly over.
 A celebratory cake tonight and possibly a beer tomorrow would be the equivalent of a podium finish for us.
 We would then break camp and head down to Stok Village to be picked up in the Jeeps and driven back to civilisation.

 It had been an epic trip and Stok Kangri had been a formidable foe but as I sped off down the dusty track in the Jeep the following day my mind was already dreaming of my next mountain in some far off exotic land and what exciting adventures could still lay ahead.

 “Man discovers himself when he measures himself against an obstacle.”- Antoine de St. Exupery